 This one is pretty straightforward.

-If a client is serious about getting commissioned from you, they will accept it.
+Clients who are serious about getting commissioned from you will accept it.
 If not, I would just not do the commission at all.

 You can either ask for a full payment from your client or a percentage of the total cost.
 In all my years of working commissions, I always do 50% upfront and 50% at the end of the project, before handing out the final files.

 This way the client knows that you’ve created the piece (you should send low-resolution updates or photos of the product while working on it) and you’re safe waiting for the payment.